List of birds of Sri Lanka

 Sri Lanka is a tropical island situated close to the southern tip of India.
-The bird life of Sri Lanka is very rich for its size and more than 500 species have been recorded.
+The bird life of Sri Lanka is very rich for its size and more than 460 species have been recorded.
 In addition to the many resident birds, a considerable number of migratory species winter in the country to escape their northern breeding grounds.

-35 bird species are confirmed as endemic, the latest addition being the Sri Lanka shama, which previously considered as a subspecies of the white-rumped shama.
-The other resident species are also found in the nearby Indian mainland, but over 80 have developed distinct Sri Lankan races.
-Some of these races are very different in their plumage characteristics from the related forms in India.
-26 species are globally threatened.
+A total of 35 bird species are confirmed as endemic, the latest addition being the Sri Lanka shama, which previously considered as a subspecies of the white-rumped shama.
+The other resident species are also found in the nearby Indian mainland, but over 80 have developed distinct Sri Lankan subspecies.
+Some of these subspecies are very different in their plumage characteristics from the related forms in India.
+Of the 35 endemic species, 26 species are globally threatened.

 Bird distribution in Sri Lanka is largely determined by its climatic zones.
-The dry zone is largest of the three, covering more than half of the island, with a prolonged dry and hot period and only one monsoon (the north east monsoon from October to January).
+The dry zone is largest of the three, covering more than half of the island, with a prolonged dry and hot period and only one monsoon, the north east monsoon from October to January.

 The wet zone, with two monsoons, is in the south western quarter of the island, where the few remaining rain forests are found and humidity is high.

-The central hill zone rises to over 2450 m (8-10,000 ft) and has a cool temperate climate.
-Most of the 34 endemic species are confined to the wet and the hill zones, with only a few extending into the dry zone as well.
+The central hill zone rises to over 2450 m and has a cool temperate climate.
+Most of the 35 endemic species are confined to the wet and the hill zones, with only a few extending into the dry zone as well.

 Recent updates and sighting information can be obtained through the Field Ornithology Group of Sri Lanka website.
-The following list is prepared according to An Illustrated Guide to the Birds of Sri Lanka on 2010 by Sarath Kotagama and Gamini Ratnavira.
-Supplemental updates and taxonomy follow The Clements Checklist of Birds of the World, 2022 edition.
+The following list is prepared according to An Illustrated Guide to the Birds of Sri Lanka on 2010 by Sarath Kotagama and Gamini Ratnavira, with updates from the Ceylon Bird Club's List of Sri Lankan Birds, which follows the AviList global taxonomy.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.